 Attribution with the ChannelMix Modeling Engine allows you to customize what data is included in your model through the use of adjustable date windows.
-These date windows come in two flavors: the last conversion window and the lookback window.
+These date windows come in two flavors: the target date window and the lookback window.

 As an example, imagine you decided to try out a new marketing strategy last month.
-In this case, you should use the Last 30 Days date window to focus the model only on paths that ended within the last 30 days.
+In this case, you should use the Previous Month window to focus the model only on paths that ended sometime last month.
 This allows you to focus on the value of your channels since you’ve implemented your new strategy.

-In contrast, you can use the Lifetime window to get a holistic picture of how your marketing channels interact to produce conversions.
+In contrast, you can use the Lifetime window to get a holistic picture of how your marketing channels interact to produce target events.
 With this window, ChannelMix will train an attribution model using every customer path we have available.

 Lookback windows are used to target certain consideration periods.
 The window defines a number of days prior to the last interaction of a path.
 Only interactions from this path that occurred within the lookback window will be included in training the model.